itel set to launch reloaded all-rounder smartphone A48 in India

-New Delhi, Aug 9 (IANS) itel, India's most trusted smartphone brand, is all set to launch the reloaded version of its disruptive smartphone itel A48 with exclusive and additional benefits for the Jio customers, according to itel's official social media page.
+New Delhi: itel, India's most trusted smartphone brand, is all set to launch the reloaded version of its disruptive smartphone itel A48 with exclusive and additional benefits for the Jio customers, according to itel's official social media page.

 These additional offers will empower the 'New Bharat' with digital freedom by offering affordable mobile-based connectivity solutions.